 From placing cucumber slices to using eye drops to to using various cosmetics that relax the eyes, people try everything to restore an alert appearance.
 These attempts are often ineffective.
 At Baucom & Mina Derm Surgery, LLC, we offer a number of treatment approaches to refreshing the eye area, including blepharoplasty.

+We believe that every patient has different needs, and based on their needs, we offer the treatment that best suits them.
 We emphasize that a customized approach to each patient is necessary to address his or her concerns.
 Individual procedures from the following list may be utilized or, frequently, some procedures are combined to provide the best result.